-These events can disrupt and change in every area of the community, from vital assets and infrastructure to our mental health and wellbeing.
+These events can disrupt every area of the community, from vital assets and infrastructure to our mental health and wellbeing.

 In response, the City of Ryde has been on the front foot in identifying these areas of impact and those most at risk.

-We are the first Council in Australia to develop a local Resilience Plan to build future resilience and adaptation in these challenging times ahead.
+This Council led comprehensive local resilience action plan is the first of its kind in Australia, and will build future resilience and adaptation in these challenging times ahead.

-This draft Ryde Resilience Plan 2030 shows how Council can lead the organisation and community in becoming more resilient to major shocks and chronic stresses that may disrupt, challenge or even threaten our quality of life and way we function.
+This Ryde Resilience Plan 2030 shows how Council can lead the organisation and community in becoming more resilient to major shocks and chronic stresses that may disrupt, challenge or even threaten our quality of life and the way we function.

 Last year, the City of Ryde became one of the first councils to declare a climate emergency.
 In response, there is an imperative for action through mitigation, adaptation and resilience planning.

-We are the first

-Council in Australia

-to develop a local

-Resilience Plan to

-build future resilience

-and adaptation in

-these challenging

-times ahead.
+This Council led comprehensive local resilience action plan is the first of its kind in Australia, and will build future resilience and adaptation in these challenging times ahead.